-Benefits of Coconut Aminos
+Health Benefits of Coconut Aminos

 There have been no specific scientific studies looking at coconut aminos and the potential health benefits of this food for the body.
 However, coconut sap has been studied in its fresh and fermented state and analyzed to find the nutritional content and chemical composition.
 The amino acids and phenolic compounds present in coconut aminos have been extensively researched for their health-promoting actions.
 3

 Coconut aminos contains 16 essential and non-essential amino acids.
 Amino acids are important for many functions in the body including being key to the transport and storage of nutrients.
 They are essential to healing and tissue repair as they are part of the building blocks of our body’s cells.

 The natural fermentation process that fresh coconut sap undergoes increases the number of bacteria, yeasts, and organic acids.
 These organic acids help aid the digestion of food and the bacteria help promote healthy gut flora growth.
 4

 Fermented foods are believed to be a healthy way to improve the gut microbiome as fermented foods contain natural probiotics.
 Probiotics have been shown to have a positive effect on health as they help boost the immune system and prebiotic feed healthy bacteria thus improving the digestive tract, helping decrease allergy symptoms and aiding in the absorption of nutrients from food.
 5 6 7

 The prevalence of fungal infections has risen and affect many people in society.
 One of the most common is candidiasis overgrowth in the digestive tract.
 It is known to cause gastrointestinal symptoms – the most common being excess gas, bloating, nausea, and diarrhea.
 Lactobacillus is one of the bacteria in coconut aminos.
 These bacteria have a positive effect on the body helping inhibit the growth of the fungal candida albicans.
 8 9